The Equal Employment Act for Military and Veterans

 Federal

-The State Laws provides an explanation concerning the veterans that are disabled or have served a considerable amount of period in the Armed Forces for an accountable amount of time, or have participated in the military campaigns will be given preference over non-veterans at the time of employment and will be considered for retention policies as well.
+The State Laws provide an explanation concerning the veterans who are disabled or have served a considerable amount of period in the Armed Forces for an accountable amount of time or have participated in the military campaigns will be given preference over non-veterans at the time of employment and will be considered for retention policies as well.

 State

-The Washington State Law’s present a detailed description for the laws stating special preference for the veterans that have both served and sacrificed for their nation.
-These veterans are capable of applying for the positions in the state, political subdivisions or any form of municipal organization.
-The law further states that if these individuals are presented with a competitive examination than they are capable of owning five to ten points to their final score in that particular examination.
-State Law also enables the spouses of these veterans or the spouses with service connected disability of these veterans are to be preferred for public employment options.
+The Washington State Law presents a detailed description of the laws stating a special preference for veterans who have served and sacrificed for their nation.
+These veterans can apply for positions in the state, political subdivisions, or any form of municipal organization.
+The law further states that if these individuals are presented with a competitive examination, they can add five to ten points to their final score in that particular examination.
+State Law also enables the spouses of these veterans or the spouses with service-connected disability of these veterans to be preferred for public employment options.

 Private

-In year 2011, Washington became first to declare the state laws under which employers were ordered to provide employment options for the military service members who were previously honorably discharged or veterans.
-This law further includes a clear understanding that these employment conditions are fulfilling all voluntary criteria and are in no way in breach of any forms of violations of state or law regarding equal employment opportunity.
-The employers that employ the services of any veterans will also be qualifying for the conditions of tax credit.
+In the year 2011, Washington became the first to declare the state laws under which employers were ordered to provide employment options for military service members who were previously honorably discharged or veterans.
+This law further includes a clear understanding that these employment conditions fulfill all voluntary criteria and are in no way in breach of any form of violation of state or law regarding equal employment opportunity.
+The employers that employ any veterans’ services will also qualify for the conditions of tax credit.

 Veterans Opportunity to Work Act

-The Veteran Opportunity to Work Act or otherwise known as VOW Act was enacted and signed by President Obama on 22nd of November, 2011.
-Under this Act it is made necessary for federal agencies to deal with active service members as veterans, or veterans with a disability, and the candidates fulfilling the requirements to be given preference for employment in a competitive environment.
-A common question that arises is why VOW Act was enacted or the reason behind its enactment?
+The Veteran Opportunity to Work Act, or VOW Act, was enacted and signed by President Obama on 22nd of November, 2011.
+Under this Act, it is necessary for federal agencies to deal with active service members as veterans or veterans with a disability, and the candidates fulfilling the requirements are to be given preference for employment in a competitive environment.
+A common question that arises is why the VOW Act was enacted or the reason behind its enactment.
 VOW Act was enacted to facilitate the service members before they were honorably discharged from their services or the individuals that have been released from their active duty but don’t own a DD form 214, a certificate that certifies their release or discharge from Active Duty.
 The VOW Act accommodates these individuals at the time of employment for Federal Jobs (Ogles 2012).
-These individuals right to have these opportunities then become safeguarded by the VOW Act.
-These individuals are required to own a certificate as a documented proof of their service and release from the uniformed services.
-This Certificate is a legal proof that the individual in question for the employment, has been honorably discharged or released from their active service as a uniformed individual.
-The certificate houses is generally prepared before the release or discharge of the active service member, not any sooner than 120 days.
+The VOW Act safeguards these individuals’ right to have these opportunities.
+These individuals are required to own a certificate as documented proof of their service and release from the uniformed services.
+This Certificate is legal proof that the individual in question for the employment has been honorably discharged or released from their active service as a uniformed individual.
+The certificate houses are generally prepared before the release or discharge of the active service member, not any sooner than 120 days.

-The normal trend that follows in the military services is that of the military service person applying for civilian jobs before their immediate release or discharge from their active service.
-These individuals are normally without a DD form 214 at the time of job application submission.
-The VOW Act’s enactment is to make sure that these individuals may not lose their job options because of this factor and under the stated law will be given preference in federal jobs or services.
+The normal trend in the military services is that military personnel apply for civilian jobs before their immediate release or discharge from their active service.
+These individuals normally do not have a DD form 214 at the time of job application submission.
+The VOW Act’s enactment ensures that these individuals will not lose their job options because of this factor and will be given preference in federal jobs or services under the stated law.

-- The first point is related to the fact of tax credits applicable to civil employers that are likely to employ the veteran candidate.
-These amounts vary based on the duration in consideration of the veteran’s unemployment period.
-For the period of four weeks of veteran’s unemployment will value to a total of $ 2,400, a six month period will value up to a total amount of $ 5,600, and in the case of a disabled veteran that has been unemployed for a period of six months or longer to value up till $ 9,600 (Fernandez 2001).
+• The first point is related to the fact that tax credits are applicable to civil employers that are likely to employ the veteran candidate.
+These amounts vary based on the duration of the veteran’s unemployment period.
+For the period of four weeks a veteran’s unemployment will value to a total of $ 2,400, a six-month period will value up to a total amount of $ 5,600, and in the case of a disabled veteran that has been unemployed for a period of six months or longer to value up till $ 9,600 (Fernandez 2001).

-- The second point in the Act states that the Act will provide amendments to USERRA’s anti-discriminatory provision policy in an exemplary way.
-USERRA is responsible for providing job security to the uniformed service members and to prohibit and eliminate any discrimination towards their employment policy, and affirming job confirmation for active service military personnel to be reemployed at their previous positions.
-Furthermore it explains the law’s implication to private and public sectors, along with Federal employers as well.
+• The second point in the Act states that the Act will provide amendments to USERRA’s anti-discriminatory provision policy in an exemplary way.
+USERRA is responsible for providing job security to the uniformed service members prohibiting and eliminating any discrimination towards their employment policy, and affirming job confirmation for active service military personnel to be reemployed at their previous positions.
+Furthermore, it explains the law’s implications to private and public sectors and Federal employers.

-In scenarios before the enactment of this Act, courts were unable to pinpoint or establish a reason for action towards work environments, coming under USERRA, exhibiting a hostile work nature.
-The proposed Act therefore brings about a change in parallel to amending USERRA that adds a limitation to discriminations in regards to terms and conditions or privileges provided in employment.
-It is safe to say that VOW Act stands in place to promote, safeguard and further expand the laws stated under the USERRA Act.
+In scenarios before this Act’s enactment, courts could not pinpoint or establish a reason for action towards work environments, coming under USERRA, exhibiting a hostile work nature.
+The proposed Act, therefore, brings about a change parallel to amending USERRA that limits discrimination in terms and conditions or privileges provided in employment.
+It is safe to say that the VOW Act stands in place to promote, safeguard, and further expand the laws stated under the USERRA Act.

 Transition Assistance Program (TAP)

-The Transition Assistance Program (TAP) is based on the concept of providing help to the military service members that are about to be released from their active duty.
+The Transition Assistance Program (TAP) is based on the concept of providing help to military service members who are about to be released from their active duty.
 This assistance comes in the form of educating them about the relevant skills needed to apply for these jobs in the civilian employment market.
-This program has been noted to be successful and complies with the conditions of the Act, as well as attendance being mandatory for the service members according to VOW Act.
+This program has been noted to be successful and complies with the conditions of the Act, and attendance is mandatory for service members according to the VOW Act.

 Training and Education

-According to the condition presented by the post 9-11 G1 bill states that many of the veterans are found to be getting secondary education in comparison to previous years.
-In the data collected for analysis, it was seen that around forty eight percent of veterans were found to be using benefits of this education from a four year program, enrolled in a college or a university.
-Around thirty three percent were enrolled in a two year program in a university, among them eight percent of them were enrolled in a graduate program in a school.
-Eleven percent were availing a short term on-job-training sessions or going through the course of apprenticeship.
+According to the condition presented by the post-9/11 G1 bill, many veterans are found to be getting secondary education compared to previous years.
+In the data collected for analysis, it was seen that around forty-eight percent of veterans were found to be using the benefits of this education from a four-year program, and enrolled in a college or a university.
+Around thirty-three percent were enrolled in a two-year program in a university, among them eight percent of them were enrolled in a graduate program in a school.
+Eleven percent were availing of short-term on-the-job training sessions or going through an apprenticeship.

-This program is essentially more beneficial since it provided valuable assistance to veterans in acquisition of skills that proved to be useful in employment search.
-The G1 bill stated a total of 100,000 veterans to be given employment as well.
-Furthermore the state governors were anointed funds that will assist them in better facilitating the veterans.
-Part of this fund is aimed to initiate training course programs for military service members.
+This program is more beneficial since it provides valuable assistance to veterans in acquiring skills useful in employment searches.
+The G1 bill stated that 100,000 veterans would be given employment as well.
+Furthermore, the state governors have anointed funds to assist them in better-facilitating veterans.
+Part of this fund is aimed at initiating training course programs for military service members.

 National Guard and Reserve

-Under the VOW Act it honors the services offered by the National Guard and Reserve, among which fourteen percent were found to be unemployed only.
+Under the VOW Act, it honors the services offered by the National Guard and Reserve, among which fourteen percent were found to be unemployed only.
 According to the stated law (similar to USERRA) at the time of being called to service, their employer is required to reemploy them on their return.
-However, in this particular scenario things did not work the same way.
-In this regard, VOW Act’s enactment made sure to reinforce and protect the policies presented by the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+However, things did not work the same way in this particular scenario.
+In this regard, the VOW Act’s enactment reinforced and protected the policies presented by the Uniformed Services Employment and Reemployment Rights Act (USERRA).

 Certification and Licensing

-In spite of most American’s military are in possession of most well-trained professionals.
-However, being unable to be properly credited or licensed in their respective fields makes these women and men less than capable of acquiring meaningful and beneficial employment options that may have enabled them to implement their military training.
-Among the professionals that are applying for the job include people from medical profession, drivers and technicians.
-These people become incapable of applying for their relevant jobs if their learned skills are not applicable in the civilian job market.
-Such individuals will be then in need of proper certifications and licensing that enables them to fulfill a prosperous role in their civilian employment after their honorable discharge from military active service.
+Despite the fact that most American military members are in possession of the most well-trained professionals, being unable to be properly credited or licensed in their respective fields makes these women and men less capable of acquiring meaningful and beneficial employment options that may have enabled them to implement their military training.
+The professionals applying for the job include people from the medical profession, drivers, and technicians.
+These people become incapable of applying for relevant jobs if their learned skills are not applicable in the civilian job market.
+Such individuals will then be in need of proper certifications and licensing that enable them to fulfill a prosperous role in their civilian employment after their honorable discharge from active military service.

 Conclusion

-In conclusion it can be stated that the United States government has brought attention towards the growing concern in the unemployment criteria for military personnel and the veterans.
-Among the programs that were introduced under the Act of VOW, that was signed by ex-President Obama, which are focused towards the military service members and veterans.
+In conclusion, it can be stated that the United States government has brought attention to the growing concern about the unemployment criteria for military personnel and veterans.
+The programs introduced under the Act of VOW, which ex-President Obama signed, focus on military service members and veterans.
 The VOW Act it honors the services offered by the National Guard and Reserve, among which fourteen percent were found to be unemployed only.
 According to the stated law (similar to USERRA) at the time of being called to service, their employer is required to reemploy them on their return.
-From the perspective of USERRA these state laws are aimed at providing a proper way to resolve issues and to minimize the disruptions caused to the lives of the military service members or their careers.
-The state law serves as a safeguard rights to employment for the service members and these are applicable on those that come under the direct obligation of the state authority, such as the National Guard that are assigned to the duty of an active State duty.
+From the perspective of USERRA, these state laws are aimed at providing a proper way to resolve issues and minimize the disruptions that may be caused to the lives of military service members or their careers.
+The state law serves as a safeguard for the rights to employment for service members, and these are applicable to those that come under the direct obligation of the state authority, such as the National Guard, which is assigned to the duty of an active state.
 Although the VOW ACT is presented to bring forth as a reinforced version for USERRA’s policies to be implemented and practiced in a sound way.
 Most of the unemployment cases were aimed at discrimination against employees who have been honorably discharged from their uniformed service.
-The law further presents stated laws that restrict any and all forms of discrimination applicable to employment, similarly applying to the housing, all forms of public accommodation, and all forms of lending and credit taking.
-The USERRA also provides guidance towards the Family Military Leave Act under which any spouse of a military service member is applicable of applying for a fifteen days of unpaid leave at the time of the service member’s deployment.
-These two Acts namely Uniformed Service Employment and Reemployment Rights Act as well as Veteran Opportunity Act are aimed towards bringing valid employment opportunities for the men and women that have served the nation and continue to prove as a valid resource for the nation in the civilian job market as well.
+The law further presents stated laws that restrict any and all forms of discrimination applicable to employment, similarly applying to housing, all forms of public accommodation, and all forms of lending and credit taking.
+The USERRA also provides guidance towards the Family Military Leave Act under which any spouse of a military service member is eligible to apply for fifteen days of unpaid leave at the time of the service member’s deployment.
+These two Acts, namely the Uniformed Service Employment and Reemployment Rights Act and the Veteran Opportunity Act, aim to bring valid employment opportunities for the men and women who have served the nation and continue to prove as valid resources for the nation in the civilian job market.

 References